 Show the faces of your real employees, not iStock ones.
 Break the fourth wall by sharing behind-the-scenes processes and site or office culture.
 Don’t forget your employees are your ready-made social influencers.
 They don’t need to be particularly sales, in fact it helps if they’re not.
 They just need to have a social platform (big up- Linkedin), be themselves and believe in your products or services.
 This naturally builds conversations and rapport with potential clients.

 Take a glance at your ‘About us’ page

 This is probably the most important page on your website.
 It sets you apart from all your competitors.
 If it’s drab and lifeless you will appear robotic and difficult to connect with.
 It doesn’t need to be fancy or over the top with humour and friendliness, it just needs to be you and fit in line with your brand.
 Sometimes it does take an outsider prospective to see the quirks and niches of a business.
 We now offer copywriting services, our writing team are great at expanding on the glimmers of personality your business probably already elicits without you realising.

 You can’t humanise your business if your identity is not clear or recognisable.
 All your business branding, from your website home page, physical branding on your company vehicles and business cards all the way down to your Facebook cover photo is a testament to your company.
-It should all co-ordinate.
+It should all coordinate.
 Ideally, even your social media stories should be an instant identifier to you.
-Familiarity is comforting to people; it keeps you fresh in their mind when either recommending to others or wanting to use your service themselves.
+Familiarity is comforting to people; it keeps you fresh in their minds when either recommending to others or wanting to use your service themselves.
 Branding is something we hold years of trusted experience in.
 The companies we have worked with have proven results from our input.
-Whether you need a freshen up or a complete re-brand, we can help.
+Whether you need a freshen-up or a complete re-brand, we can help.